Jefferson - Center City Campus

 Spend some time before the Career Fair researching employers of interest:

-- Start by reviewing the employer’s profile on Symplicity, then check out their website, LinkedIn, Facebook, and Twitter pages.
+- Start by reviewing the employer’s profile on Handshake, then check out their website, LinkedIn, Facebook, and Twitter pages.
 These will give you a good start to understanding the basics about the organization.

 - Have an understanding of their basic mission as well as current events and industry trends that may impact the organization.
 Be ready to ask questions that show you have done your research!

-- Review the available job opportunities on their websites, and prepare questions about jobs that interest you.
+- Review the available job opportunities on their website, and prepare questions about jobs that interest you.

 Make sure your resume is ready for the Career Fair by using any (or all) of our resume resources:

-- Schedule a career counseling appointment for a full review via Symplicity.
+- Schedule a career counseling appointment for a full review via Handshake.

 - Try to identify specific experiences where you have demonstrated your strengths and how these strengths set you apart from your classmates.